Guide to US Expat Taxes For Americans Living in Germany

 Renting Property

-Renting: It may come as a surprise to some, but the majority of the German population famously prefers to rent.
+Renting: Renting may come as a surprise to some, but the majority of the German population famously prefers to rent.
 For Americans, this may come as a bit of a surprise.
 With rental prices in most areas quite reasonable, many Germans don’t see the benefit of buying their home.

-Perks to Renting in Germany:
+Perks to renting in Germany:

-- Strong renter’s rights!
-Those same renter’s rights that can challenge property owners provide you security.
+- Strong renters’ rights!
+Those same renters’ rights that can challenge property owners provide you security.

 - Little commitment.
 If you move unexpectedly, you only need to honor your rental agreement.

-Downsides when Renting in Germany:
+Downsides of renting in Germany:

-- You’ll need to return the property in the same condition in which you received it.
+- You’ll need to return the property in the same condition you received it.
 If you rented a freshly painted apartment, you’d have to paint it when you move out, especially if you hope to get your deposit back.

 - Kitchen Not Guaranteed.
 Yup!
 In Germany, renting out property without any kitchen cabinets or appliances is prevalent.
 You’ll need to provide those yourself.